peroni70/peroni70.github.io/_pages/cv.md

   * Used as needed on data projects (moderate skill)
 * Java, OCaml
   * Non-professional experience during college, not recently used
-* Deployment + CI/CD: Docker, K8s, AWS (SA Certified), Git, Gitlab CI/CD
+* Deployment + CI/CD: Docker, K8s, AWS (SA Certified), Ansible, Terraform, Git, Gitlab CI/CD

 ### Machine Learning Skills
 While a lot of my knowledge and experience in building ML systems comes from working on a variety of awesome projects in industry (mentioned above), I've also sat down and cranked out the math in a variety of courses, such as [Unsupervised Learning]((https://www.cs.cornell.edu/courses/cs4786/2019sp/)), [Supervised Learning]((https://www.cs.cornell.edu/courses/cs4780/2019fa/)), (Graduate) [Foundations of Modern Machine Learnging]((https://www.cs.cornell.edu/courses/cs6781/2020sp/)), and (Graduate) Machine Learning Under a Modern Optimization Lens to name a few.
 My skills include: